The Window Is Open: Why the Next 24 Months Define the AI Advantage in Real Estate

 The organisations building an operational knowledge foundation now are creating a compounding asset.
 Every communication processed, every decision made, every operational situation resolved inside a structured knowledge layer enriches that layer.
 The knowledge becomes more useful as it accumulates.
 The team becomes more capable with every situation it handles.

-That gap — between a compounding knowledge layer and a flat general AI adoption — widens continuously.
-Not dramatically in year one.
-Very significantly by year three.
+That gap between a compounding knowledge layer and a flat general AI adoption widens continuously.

 The organisations building the foundation now will have two years of compounded operational intelligence before the late movers start.
 Two years of precedents, decisions, relationship context, and operational judgment baked into a system that applies it automatically.
 That is not a gap that can be closed by purchasing the same software later.
 The software might be the same.
 The knowledge inside it is not.

 Waiting does not preserve optionality.
 In a compounding advantage market, waiting cedes ground.
-Every month without the foundation is a month competitors are building theirs.
 Every senior operator who leaves without their knowledge being captured is a month of institutional context that does not come back.

 The cost of waiting is not a future bill.
 It is accruing now, invisibly, in the gap between the knowledge your organisation is building and the knowledge your competitors are building.

-The question operational leaders in commercial real estate should be asking right now is not "is this technology ready?"
-The answer is yes.
-Not "will this matter?"
-The answer is yes.
+The question operational leaders in commercial real estate should be asking right now is not "is this technology ready?" "will this matter?"
 The question is: which kind of firm do we want to be in three years?

 That foundation is being built now, by firms that are moving in this window.
 The window is open.
 It will not stay open.